 What is Temperature Mapping Study or Thermal Mapping Study?

 As an example, we will consider a temperature controlled van which is used to transport a medicine between 2 and 8 °C.

-The cooling unit is mounted generally on one corner of the cargo compartment of the van.
-The temperature inside the cargo compartment is maintained by a control unit mounted inside the driver cabin.
-The control unit can be set at a particular temperature eg. 5°C and the temperature inside the cargo chamber is supposed to be around 5°C at all times.
+The cooling unit is generally on one corner of the cargo compartment of the van.
+A control unit mounted inside the driver cabin the temperature inside the cargo compartment.
+We can set the control unit at a particular temperature eg. 5°C and the temperature inside the cargo chamber.
+We assume that the temperature inside the van is around 5°C at all times.

 The driver of the van has no means to identify such a situation.
 He may be keeping the medicine boxes as per his convenience and available space inside the van.
 This will compromise the quality of the medicine inadvertently.
-In order to find out such variations, a temperature mapping study need to be carried out inside the van before using the van for such transportation purposes.
+In order to find out such variations, we have to carry out a temperature mapping study inside the van before using the van for such transportation purposes.

 The same situation arises for other facilities such as warehouse, cold room, refrigerator, thermally insulated boxes etc.